FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 You don't want to mix the YouTube account that you use for regular entertainment with the one you'll use for sentence mining; it just makes it harder to fully commit to one or the other.
 Because of that, as a first step, I recommend that you assign or create a YouTube account for the sole purpose of consuming content on your target language.
 It's okay if you've already watched other type of videos on that account as the important thing is that you only have subscriptions to channels in the language you're studying.

 ### Find Content You Care About

+If you're a beginner, then you probably feel overwhelmed with more advanced content and would like to watch some easier videos to act as a bridge into intermediate ones.
+If you are more advanced, I'd say 2,000+ words, then you'll probably find most of the beginner friendly" content dull and mining sentences will be a bit harder.
+At this stage, stop for a moment to consider what kind of stuff you're actually interested in watching.

+You dream about visiting a country that speaks the language?
+Then look for its popular domestic travel channels.
+You can do this by searching videos for it in YouTube itself, but I advise straight up asking other people for recommendations or searching for forum posts asking for the same kind of channels.
+It is extremely important that whatever you're watching resonates with you.

 ### Make Your Computer "Study Only"